0neWithNothing/Social-Network/README.md

 * Creating new posts
 * Like and comment posts
 * Add to friend with friend request
-* Real time chat on wesockets
+* Real time chat on WebSockets

 ### Installation
 1. Copy repository